imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 For the `.Rmd` scripts to obtain the validation results see [`validation_with_arguments.Rmd`](./../src/analysis/validation_with_arguments.Rmd).

+For the results of the notebook containing all plots and models for all OPCODEs [see here](https://gascost.local.imapp.pl/validation_with_arguments.html).

 #### Alternative gas cost schedule

 Using the estimates obtained so far, we proceed to chose the pivot OPCODE and calculate an alternative gas cost schedule.